piriya33/CDC_Wordpress/wp-content/plugins/wp-featured-content-and-slider/readme.txt

 Many CMS site needs to display Featured Content/Featured services on website.
 "WP Featured Content and Slider" is a clean and easy-to-use features showcase management system for WordPress.
 Display Featured Content/Featured services, features your product, company or services offers, and display them via a shortcode OR template code.

-View [DEMO](http://wponlinesupport.com/wp-plugin/wp-featured-content-and-slider/) for more details.
+View [DEMO](http://wponlinesupport.com/wp-plugin/wp-featured-content-and-slider/) | [PRO DEMO and Features](http://wponlinesupport.com/wp-plugin/wp-featured-content-and-slider/) for additional information.

-Check [PRO DEMO and Features](http://wponlinesupport.com/wp-plugin/wp-featured-content-and-slider/) for more details.
+Checkout our new plugin - [PowerPack - Need of Every Website](http://powerpack.wponlinesupport.com/?utm_source=wp)

 Now added Custom Post Type support where you can display custom post type content with this plugin.
 <code>[featured-content post_type="featured_post"]  and